Private William Fairman, Co. H, 154th Tennessee Infantry, CSA

 For one bright smile or curl."

-- November 30: William fights with Gordon’s men pushing through the breach and engaging in hand to hand combat on the Carter farm.
+- November 30: William fought in the Battle of Franklin with Gordon’s men pushing through the breach and engaging in hand to hand combat on the Carter farm.

 - “Roll of Prisoners of War…at Nashville, Tenn., captured by forces under Maj.
 Gen. Thomas, commanding Dept. of the Cumberland, and forwarded to Capt.
 C. B. Pratt, Commissary of Prisoners, Louisville, Ky., April 29, 1865.”

-- May 1: received at Military Prison, Louisville, Ky.
+- May 1: He was received at Military Prison, Louisville, KY before being sent to Camp Chase, OH.

-- May 15: Name appears as signature to an Oath of Allegiance to the United States, Subscribed and sworn to at Camp Chase, Ohio.
+- May 15: Name appeared as signature to an Oath of Allegiance to the United States, Subscribed and sworn to at Camp Chase, OH.
 William’s personal information/description appears as follows:

 Place of Residence: Allegheny County, PA